KnutHelland/jsimports/README.md

 # This command just prints out the new file
 jsimports MyModule.js

-# Ant this command rewrites the MyModule.js file:
+# And this command rewrites the MyModule.js file:
 jsimports MyModule.js -w
 ```